-Back in my Xerox days, we were selling manufacturing productivity improvement software so we were selling to buyer personas.
+Back in my Xerox days, we were selling manufacturing productivity improvement software, selling to buyer personas.
 One buyer persona would be a VP manufacturing who’s missing his shipment schedule.
-Another one would be a materials manager had shortages and another one would be a CSO who’s missing his sales forecast.
+Another one would be a materials manager who had shortages, and another one would be a CSO who’s missing his sales forecast.

-Once you have those buyer personas targeted, now, we go in and think what psychological buying process would they go through in their organization, and when would they start bringing in other people and how would they share information and all that stuff.
-Ideally, if we can help our customer buy, they never feel any pressure from us.
+Once you have those buyer personas targeted, now, we go in and think what psychological buying process they would go through in their organization, when they would start bringing in other people, and how they would share information and all that stuff.
+Ideally, if we can help our customers buy, they never feel any pressure from us.

 Facilitating the buying journey